jakobhaervig/openfoam-dockerfiles/README.md

 Feel free to fork these Docker files.
 If you make an improvement you are most welcome to make a pull request and you will be added to the author list.
 Comments are also welcome.

 # Setup
 This guide explains how to setup OpenFOAM with Docker.
-It contains both OpenFOAM fundation releases (e.g. OpenFOAM-9) and OpenFOAM ESI releases (e.g. OpenFOAM-2112).
+It contains both OpenFOAM fundation releases (from openfoam.org) and OpenFOAM ESI releases (from openfoam.com).

 ## 1. Prerequisites
 *1a)* Install [Docker](https://www.docker.com/products/docker-desktop)